Kasper Risgård: AaB

 Risgård was introduced to top flight football late in the 2002–03 season when AaB surprisingly found themselves struggling in the bottom of the table.
 Risgård made some fine displays, including a goal in the DONG Cup semifinal against Brøndby IF and a vital winner against Køge BK.

 During the next seasons, Risgård fell further away from the team and was eventually loaned out to local rivals FC Nordjylland.
 When he returned to AaB, he remained a substitute but due to many injuries, Risgård got a new chance as central defender in the end of the 2005–06 season, where he played well for half a year before being moved once again in the fall of 2007.
 This time Aalborg BK coach Erik Hamrén moved him to a position as a defensive midfielder, where he proved himself an important first team player.
 Due to a series of impressive performances as a defensive midfielder in both the Danish Superliga and the UEFA Cup Danish national coach Morten Olsen brought him into the Danish national league squad.

 Bielefeld

 On 9 June 2009, Risgård signed a three-year deal with German 2.
 Bundesliga club Arminia Bielefeld on a free transfer.
 Here he joined up with fellow dane, Jonas Kamper.
 On 4 December 2009, Risgård scored his first goal for the club in a 2–3 defeat against Fortuna Düsseldorf.

 Panionios

-On 31 August 2010, Risgård signed a two-year deal with Superleague Greece club Panionios G.S.S.
-He was released from his contract with Panionios in February 2011, as Paninios didn't pay his wages for four months.
+On 31 August 2010, Risgård signed a two-year deal with Super League club Panionios He was released from his contract with Panionios in February 2011, as Paninios didn't pay his wages for four months.